Samuel Buček

-Samuel Buček (born 19 December 1998) is a Slovak professional ice hockey forward who is currently playing for HK Nitra of the Slovak Extraliga.
+Samuel Buček (born 19 December 1998) is a Slovak professional ice hockey forward who is currently playing for HC Slovan Bratislava of the Slovak Extraliga.

 Playing career

 Undrafted, Buček made his professional debut playing in the Tipsport liga (Slovak) with HK Nitra during the 2015–16 season.

 Buček made 5 appearances in the Finnish Liiga, with KooKoo before returning to Nitra during the 2019–20 season.
 He moved to fellow Slovakian club, HC Slovan Bratislava during the following 2020–21 season, collecting 11 points through just 14 games.

 As a free agent, Buček opted to pursue a career in North America.
 On 11 July 2022, he became the first player in franchise history to be signed by the Coachella Valley Firebirds of the American Hockey League (AHL).
 He was signed to a one-year contract for the Firebirds inaugural season in 2022–23, serving as the primary affiliate to the Seattle Kraken of the National Hockey League (NHL).
 Before joining the Firebirds, on 8 August 2022, Buček signed a one-year contract with Neftekhimik Nizhnekamsk of the KHL, opting to pursue a career in Russia instead.
+He only played six games for Nizhnekamsk before signing for Czech side HC Oceláři Třinec in October 2022.
+He ended up playing the 2022–23 season in the Czech Extraliga, featuring in 36 regular-season games as well as 8 times in the play-offs as Třinec won the title.
+He left the club after the end of the season.